Bachelor's Degree in Computer Networking

 The Computer Networking program is accredited by the Computing Accreditation Commission of ABET, http://www.abet.org

-As a student in Computer Networking (BSCN) you will gain valuable skills in computer networks (switching, routing), operating systems, WWW programming, databases, IT and project management, systems analysis, network and web security and programming.
-We are currently starting a high-availability networking lab.
+As a student in Computer Networking (BSCN) you will gain valuable skills in computer networks (switching, routing), system and network administration, computer and network security, operating systems, web programming, databases, and project management.
+Students will have an opportunity to take courses in the Altschuler Computer Center, a networking and systems lab focused on hands-on learning with modern routers, switches, servers, and storage .
 You are required to successfully complete two co-op work semesters beginning junior year.

 Program Educational Objectives